jmorris0x0/terraform-provider-k8sconnect/ADRs/ADR-011-concise-diff-format.md

 ### Not Yet Implemented: managed_state_projection Map Format

 Still using JSON String format.
 The `field_ownership` improvements proved sufficient for reducing noise, so converting `managed_state_projection` is deferred until proven necessary.

+**Update (2025-10-06):** Options E and F have been added to address both the verbosity issue AND the bootstrap "(known after apply)" problem.
+Option E converts `managed_state_projection` to Map format while intelligently populating it from yaml_body when cluster doesn't exist yet.
+Option F extends this by making `yaml_body` sensitive, eliminating dual-diff confusion and providing a single source of truth (managed_state_projection) in plan output.
+Both options under consideration.

 ### Results